Instruction for authors

 The manuscripts should be written in English.

-Material should be placed in the following order: title, author names, address of author institutions, shortened version of the title (75 characters, including spaces), abstract, text, acknowledgments, appendices, references, figure and table captions, figures, tables.
+Material should be placed in the following order: title, author names, address of author institutions, abstract, text, acknowledgments, author contribution statement, appendices, references, figure and table captions, figures, tables.

 The acceptance stage